cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 </CodeGroup>

-### Identify the Checkers blockchain
+### Identify the checkers blockchain

-Keplr will need information to differentiate your Checkers blockchain from the other chains.
-Prepare your Checkers blockchain info in a new `src/types/checkers/chain.ts` file:
+Keplr will need information to differentiate your checkers blockchain from the other chains.
+Prepare your checkers blockchain info in a new `src/types/checkers/chain.ts` file:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/gui/src/types/checkers/chain.ts]
 import { ChainInfo } from "@keplr-wallet/types"